 Brands & Where to Find Gourmet Chocolate

 Thee are a number of brands for gourmet chocolates like La Maison Du Chocolat, Lauden, Du Rhône, Choctails, Jeff de Bruges, Puccini Bomboni, Richart and many more.
 The popular places to find gourmet chocolates are Switzerland, Chicago, California, New York, Florida, France, Belgium, Paris and Amsterdam.
 From popular brands to small homemade chocolate shops, try everything to explore different tastes and find your favorite.
 Shilpa also recommends L.A.
-Burdick (her favorite) and Max Brenner in Boston.
-She is totally addicted to Burdick’s chocolate assortments that she claims, taste other-worldly!
+Burdick in New York & Cambridge MA (her favorite) and Max Brenner in Boston.
+She is totally addicted to Burdick’s chocolate assortments and hot-chocolate that she claims, taste other-worldly!

 One can buy gourmet chocolate online, too, or in a supermarket like Lindt, De’Arco and Godiva.
 International brands provide a better accessibility, affordability and consistency in quality.